Yuhala/tees-for-dummies/README.md

 Essentially, the difference between both categories is the degree of isolation they provide, or the size of the _trusted computing base_ (TCB), which represents all software (and hardware) that needs to be trusted.

-## Why this repo?
-- **Problem**: From my experience, it is often difficult to find practical and concise **hands on** guides on how to use most TEE technologies.
-Though official documentations are nice, they usually contain too much information not very necessary for a newbie willing to do a few quick tests.
-Moreover, it's rare to find articles that bring all of them together.
-- The purpose of this repo is to provide a central base with just enough (i.e., minimal) information and easy-to-follow guides on how to setup and do simple tests with the given TEEs on small applications.
-It should not be used as a reference guide for deploying your applications in production.
-In such situations, the official documentations are the most complete and should be followed.
-This repo as the name suggests, is a relatively easy starting point for "dummies".
-- All tutorials in this repo are Ubuntu-based.
-Some links may be added to redirect you to the main website if you use a different OS.
-Also, if (one of) the main websites provides a "simple enough" guide, we will just redirect you there.
-Otherwise, we shall simplify.
-- We assume you have access to the hardware and do not require techniques like remote attestation for hardware verification.
-Where necessary we will provide links to more extensive documentation on these aspects.

 # Repository structure
 - There is a folder corresponding to each TEE, and each folder has a Readme file with the useful information required to deploy simple programs in the TEE.
 1. [Intel SGX](sgx/README.md): deploys SGX applications using the [Intel SGX SDK](sgx/sdk-based/README.md), [Gramine LibOS](sgx/gramine-based/README.md), [Occlum LibOS](sgx/occlum-based/README.md), and a [WebAssembly Runtime]().